hollyritch/autogato/README.md

 - -n or --nonMetzler <True/False>:
     Specify if you want non-Metzler matrices to be investigated for autocatalycity or not.
 Default = True.
 This only make sense if core == False
 - -t or --threads   <Number of Threads> :
-    Number of threads for parallel processing, default=2
+    Number of threads for parallel processing, default=2.
+Makes only sense if -p is set.
 - -e or --equivClassBound <Max. length Equiv.Clases>:
     Maximum length of equivalance classes gnerated via superimposition of elementary circuits in terms of length=len(metabolites)+len(reactions) of the Equivalence class
+- -f or --fluffle
+    Will enforce enumeration of fluffles.
+Be very carefull to do that.
+Memory consumption explodes very quickly.
+Default = False.
+- -c or --cores
+    Enumerates only cores.
+Recommended to apply first to larger networks.
+Consumes significantly less memory than normal mode.
--
+- p or --parallel